Adwaith123/Quote-generator/README.md

 # Quote-generator
-1.clone the repository or Donload the zip file
+1.clone the repository or Download the zip file

 2.Click on the index.html file